michaljerabek/Crown-Control/README.md

 /* You can select 10px and -10px values and resize the triangle
  * by turning the Crown.
 If you increase the border to 12px,
  * the margin will be -12px (and not -8px), so the triangle
  * will always be in the center.
+(From 1.1.1 this can be
+ * limitedly achieved with "Inc/Dec within selections".)
  */
 ```